 Transplant Doesn’t Last Forever

 “As an organ recipient four years ago, I am grateful that I am a survivor and lead a completely normal life.
 All transplant recipients must take a lifetime of very powerful medications to prevent rejection.
 Today, transplant surgery is so successful that recipients can live a normal life span.
 But because of the toxicity of the drugs, many transplanted organs fail and becomes the limiting factor in the recipient’s life.
 If the TRACT therapy proves successful in maintaining an organ without the use of these drugs, it is a game-changer in transplant medicine.
-Recipients will live longer, not require a second transplant, and more organs will be available for the 123,000 people currently on the waiting list.”
+Recipients will live longer, not require a second transplant, and more organs will be available for the over 106,000 people currently on the national waiting list.”

 Dan Dickinson, Chairman of the Northwestern Medicine Transplant Advisory Council